The Vicar of Wakefield: Olivia and Sophia Primrose

 Their father originally wished to name each after their aunt Grissel, but other considerations prevented him.
 They are affectionate, generally dutiful daughters.
 Of his daughters, the vicar claims, "Olivia...had that luxuriancy of beauty with which painters generally draw Hebe; open, sprightly, and commanding ...

 Sophia's features were not so striking at first; but often did more certain execution; for they were soft, modest, and alluring.
 The one vanquished by a single blow, the other by efforts successfully repeated...Olivia wished for many lovers, Sophia to secure one.
 Olivia was often affected from too great a desire to please.
-Sophia even represt (repressed) excellence from her fears to offend."
+Sophia even represt [repressed] excellence from her fears to offend."

 They both alike reflect their father's nature of being good-hearted, though prone to occasional fault; Olivia runs away with Mr. Thornhill in a rush of impetuous passion, and even the more sensible Sophia joins in with making "a wash" for herself and dressing up in fancy clothes.

 Reception

 In literary history books, The Vicar of Wakefield is often described as a sentimental novel, which displays the belief in the innate goodness of human beings.
-But it can also be read as a satire on the sentimental novel and its values, as the vicar's values are apparently not compatible with the real "sinful" world.
+But it can also be read as a satire on the sentimental novel and its values, as the vicar's values are apparently not compatible with the real sinful world.
 It is only with Sir William Thornhill's help that he can get out of his calamities.
 Moreover, an analogy can be drawn between Mr. Primrose's suffering and the Book of Job.
 This is particularly relevant to the question of why evil exists.

-The novel is mentioned in George Eliot's Middlemarch, Stendhal's The Life of Henry Brulard, Arthur Schopenhauer's "The Art of Being Right", Jane Austen's Emma, Charles Dickens' A Tale of Two Cities and David Copperfield, Mary Shelley's Frankenstein, Sarah Grand's The Heavenly Twins, Charlotte Brontë's The Professor and Villette, Louisa May Alcott's Little Women and in Johann Wolfgang von Goethe's The Sorrows of Young Werther, as well as his Dichtung und Wahrheit.
+The novel is mentioned in "The Romance of Certain Old Clothes" by Henry James, George Eliot's Middlemarch, Stendhal's The Life of Henry Brulard, Arthur Schopenhauer's "The Art of Being Right", Jane Austen's Emma, Charles Dickens' A Tale of Two Cities and David Copperfield, Mary Shelley's Frankenstein, Sarah Grand's The Heavenly Twins, Charlotte Brontë's The Professor and Villette, Louisa May Alcott's Little Women and in Johann Wolfgang von Goethe's The Sorrows of Young Werther, as well as his Dichtung und Wahrheit.
 Goethe wrote:

-“Now Herder came, and together with his great knowledge brought many other aids and the later publications besides.
-Among these he announced to us the Vicar of Wakefield as an excellent work, with a German translation of which he would make us acquainted by reading it aloud to us himself. … A Protestant country clergyman is, perhaps the most beatific subject for a modern idyl; he appears, like Melchizedek, as priest and king in one person.”
+"Now Herder came, and together with his great knowledge brought many other aids and the later publications besides.
+Among these he announced to us the Vicar of Wakefield as an excellent work, with a German translation of which he would make us acquainted by reading it aloud to us himself. … A Protestant country clergyman is, perhaps the most beatific subject for a modern idyl; he appears, like Melchizedek, as priest and king in one person."
 The Autobiography of Johann Goethe, p.
 368 ff.